 An entire college semester of trigonometry can be reduced to the following figure.
 I know this is true because I’ve taken only one trigonometry class in my life, and that was over thirty years ago.
 All I remember from that class is this figure:

 All the trigonometry I have needed in my career comes from this figure.
-I realize that learning trigonometry in a classroom is a shock to the mind and soul.
-But applied trigonometry is much less complicated.
+I realize that learning trigonometry in a classroom shocks the mind and soul.
+However, trigonometry in real life is much less complicated.

 Calculus